Suggest a Songfact / Artistfact

 Album: The Best Of The AnimalsReleased: 1965Charted:

-This was written by Carl D'Errico (music), and Roger Atkins (lyrics).
+This was written by Carl D'Errico (music), and Roger Atkins (lyrics) specifically for The Animals.
 The duo were at the time working for Screen Gems Music, part of the the New York City music scene that included the Brill Building.
 "We've Gotta Get Out of This Place" (Barry Mann and Cynthia Weil) and "Don't Bring Me Down" (Gerry Goffin and Carole King) were also hits for the Animals, which originated from the Brill Building songwriting scene.

-Carl D'Errico: "'It's My Life" came about when Mickie Most, the producer of The Animals, said he was looking for songs for the group.
+The song's co-writer Carl D'Errico said: "'It's My Life" came about when Mickie Most, the producer of The Animals, said he was looking for songs for the group.
 The writers got busy writing and then handed in their acetates and there was a tall stack of them waiting for Mickie when he came in from London.
-Three of the songs in that stack were "We Gotta Get Out of This Place," "Don't Bring Me Down" and "It's My Life."
-Actually, the melody for "It's My Life" was the second one that I wrote for it.
+Three of the songs in that stack were 'We Gotta Get Out of This Place,' 'Don't Bring Me Down' and 'It's My Life.'
+Actually, the melody for 'It's My Life' was the second one that I wrote for it.
 When I played the first one for Emil, he said that it didn't have enough punch and it was the wrong groove, so I rewrote it.
 After the rewrite everyone knew it was a hit.
 Some of the writers would play their songs for one another to get feedback - we used these small rooms with pianos in them, so people would hop around and check out what was happening next door."
-(Courtesy: www.spectropop.com
+(Courtesy: Spectropop

 The Animals recorded this when they were touring America in 1965.

-Burden recorded a new version of this as a solo artist in 1974.
+Eric Burdon recorded a new version of the song as a solo artist in 1974.